skewballfox/FastFourierTransformsPaper/main.typ

-The out of place implementation works in a top down, depth first fashion, whereas computing the FFT in place works in a bottom up, breadth first fashion.It's worth noting that the original Cooley-Tukey FFT was in-place.
+The out of place implementation works in a top down, depth first fashion, whereas computing the FFT in place works in a bottom up, breadth first fashion.
+It's worth noting that the original Cooley-Tukey FFT was in-place.
 In order to ensure the operations are performed in the correct order, the input array must be reordered.
 This is done by ordering the indices of the input array by their bit-reversed representation.
 The butterfly diagram is for the FFT of an